-We’re using pumpkin power to fuel our fleet and heat homes this Halloween
+We’re using pumpkin power to heat homes this Halloween

 We’re pleased to say that here at Warrens Group we will be using leftover pumpkins this Halloween to fuel our growing fleet of collection vehicles whilst also heating people’s homes.